jay0lee/chrome-bisect/README.md

      * The PDF Viewer
      * Adobe Flash Player
      * Widevine DRM
-* Currently the tool does not not support Chrome OS.
-If you have an issue on Chrome OS try reproducing it in Chrome browser on Windows, Mac or Linux and see if you can utilize the tool there.
+* If you have an issue on Chrome OS try reproducing it in Chrome browser on Windows, Mac or Linux and see if you can utilize the tool there.
+The tool does support `--archive chromeos` on Linux which runs like Chrome OS but is not really full Chrome OS, your mileage may vary.